MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `su` - switch user, prompts for the user's password to start a new shell under their username
 - `which` - prints the full path to a given command
 - `ps` -  shows running processes.
-Commonly called as `ps -ef` or `ps aux` to show all processes on a unix based system -`grep` - filters from standard input or a file and only prints to standard output lines that match the given regex filter argument
+Commonly called as `ps -ef` or `ps aux` to show all processes on a unix based system
+- `grep` - filters from standard input or a file and only prints to standard output lines that match the given regex filter argument
 - `hostname` - prints the hostname with domain (FQDN), use `-s` for short name without domain
 - `netstat` - prints the network connections, connected or listening ports.
 Commonly called as `netstat -an` or `netstat -lntpu`